squashql/squashql-showcase/TUTORIAL.md

 const columnSet = new BucketColumnSet("group", "Scenario", groups)
 ```

 Execute the following query containing the previously defined column set.
+Notice you do not need to add the Scenario column
+to the query, it is added automatically by using `columnSet`.
 Adding it to the query will make a new column and new rows appear

-<details><summary>Code</summary>
+<details open><summary>Code</summary>

 ```typescript
 const query = from("budget")